b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

    - Injects them into HTML templates with <picture> and <audio> tags.
    - Publishes the site to gh-pages branch.

-This gives you true HTML5 players, responsive images, and accessibility attributes—no Markdown limitations.
+This gives you true HTML5 players, responsive images and accessibility attributes—no Markdown limitations.

 ---